-At your last prenatal visit, your doctor or midwife informed you that you’d be tested for GBS on your upcoming visit.
-Now you’re wondering what in the world GBS is, how they test for it, and if this something you need to be worried about.
+At your last prenatal visit, your doctor or midwife informed you that they’d test for GBS on your upcoming visit.
+Now you’re wondering what in the world GBS is, what the test is like, and if you should worry about it.
 Today we’re going to learn all about Group B Streptococcus in pregnancy.

 What is GBS?

 GBS, or Group B Streptococcus, is a bacteria.
 It is not the same bacteria that causes strep throat.
 It’s commonly found in the digestive and reproductive tracts of healthy men, women, and children and is typically nothing to worry about.
 In fact, about 25% of pregnant women carry it in their rectum or vagina (1).

 Group B Streptococcus is not usually harmful to someone who’s colonized with it.
 They likely won’t feel sick or have any symptoms.
 However, the bacteria can be very harmful to a newborn.
 In fact, it’s one of the major causes of meningitis and sepsis – a blood infection – in a newborn’s first week of life (1).

 Most babies who are colonized with GBS will remain healthy (2).
 However, if left untreated, 1:200 babies born to a GBS positive mom will develop Group B Streptococcus infection, which can be life threatening (1).

 How does a baby contract GBS?